NinaNais/Sales_Analysis1/README.md

 ### Project Overview

-IThis data analysis project aims to provide insights into the sales performance of e-commerce company over the 2021-2023 period.
+This data analysis project aims to provide insights into the sales performance of e-commerce company over the 2021-2023 period.
 By analysing various aspects of sales data I seek to identify trends that will aid in making data-driven business decisions and gaining a deeper understanding of the company's performance.

 ### Business Request / User Stories